ITfoxtec/FoxIDs/docs/claim-transform-task.md

 ![Claim transform flow diagram](images/claim-transform.svg)

-If you create a new claim with a first-level claim transform or claim task, the claim is local to the authentication method other then a Login authentication method.
+If you create a new claim with a first-level claim transform or claim task, the claim is local to the authentication method, except for a Login authentication method.
-In an authentication method, the claim is forwarded if the claim type is added to the `Forward claims` list, or if `*` (default) is in the list.
+In an authentication method, the claim is forwarded if the claim type is added to the `Forward claims` list, or if `*` (default) is included in the list.

 If you create a new claim with a claim transform or claim task, the claim is local to the application registration.
-In an application registration, you need to add the claim or `*` to the `Issue claims` list.
+In an application registration, you must add the claim or `*` to the `Issue claims` list.
 Alternatively, for OpenID Connect, add the claim to a scope's `Voluntary claims` list and request the scope from your application.

 Please see the [claim transform examples](#claim-transform-examples).